yasifipo/yasifipo/README.md

 *  content (not part of yaml): content of reveal.js presentation.
 By default:
   *  ~~~ is used for horizontal separator
   *  ~~ is used for vertical separator
 *  theme:(optional) use a specific reveal.js theme.
-If not set, will use global config REVEAL_DEFAULT_THEME
+If not set, will use global config reveal_default_theme
 *  redirect (str or tab) : urls redirected to url by 301 redirection
 *  page: optional, prez is displayed as a page, not with reveal presentation mode
 *  tags: optional.
 If set to False, tags are not displayed